-Section 21 has a lot to answer for.
-It is the single most influential clause in the Housing Act 1988 and it could be said that it changed the face of private renting forever.
+Section 21 is the single most influential clause in the Housing Act 1988.
+It could be said that it changed the face of private renting forever.

 Before 15 January 1989, when the Rent Act 1977 applied, renting property was very different.
-Once you let a tenant into your property, not only were you unable to charge a proper market rent – it was very difficult to get the tenants out again.
+Once you let a tenant into your property, not only were you unable to charge a proper market rent, it also was very difficult to get the tenants out again.

-But after the Housing Act 1988 came into force, magically landlords renting properties as assured shorthold tenancies (ASTs) could get their properties back!
-Section 21 and the buy to let mortgage kickstarted the private rented sector which has grown from about 8% of households in the 1980’s to 20% or more today.
+But after the Housing Act 1988 came into force, magically landlords renting properties as Assured Shorthold Tenancies (ASTs) could get their properties back!
+Section 21 and the new buy-to-let mortgage kickstarted the private rented sector which has grown from about 8% of households in the 1980’s to 20% or more today.